tmlr-group/BayesianLM/Readme.md

         pip install -r requirements.txt

 ## Dataset Preparation
-To implement the results, please follow Appendix E to download the dataset first, and modify the 'data_path' in cfg.py.
+To implement the results, please follow Appendix D to download the dataset first, and modify the 'data_path' in cfg.py.

 ## Training
 ### Bayesian-Guided Label Mapping (BLM)